rancher/docs/content/rancher/v2.x/en/upgrades/upgrades/migrating-from-rke-add-on/_index.md

 ---
 title: Migrating from a HA RKE Add-on Install
 weight: 1030
+aliases:
+  - /rancher/v2.x/en/upgrades/ha-server-upgrade/
+  - /rancher/v2.x/en/upgrades/upgrades/ha-server-upgrade/
 ---

+> #### **Important: RKE add-on install is only supported up to Rancher v2.0.8**
+>
+>If you are currently using the RKE add-on install method, please follow these directions to migrate to the Helm install.

 The following instructions will help guide you through migrating from the RKE Add-on install to managing Rancher with the Helm package manager.